moontree/gstreamer-usage/README.md

 # Gstreamer Usage Example

 ## Issues
+### out of memory
-1. gst_buffer_ref() seems not work correctly or something else causes memory increase all the time, in the original example, buffer is created and allocated in the loop/ callback function, and released after data in buffer has been pushed, as following
+gst_buffer_ref() seems not work correctly or something else causes memory increase all the time, in the original example, buffer is created and allocated in the loop/ callback function, and released after data in buffer has been pushed, as following
 ```
 static void cb_need_data (GstElement *appsrc){